 Full House Farm - Bed and Breakfast with apples and pears u-pick operation

 1000 Sexton Road, Sebastopol, CA 95472.
 Phone:

 (707) 829-1561.
 Email:

-apple and pear picking is available when in season at $2/lb.
-Be
+apple and pear picking is available when in season at $2/lb (price may have changed); Be

 required.
 Farm stay, farm/ranch vacation.
 Directions: From Hwy 101